 We sing because we enjoy it and enjoy each others company.
 Weighton Waytes are honoured to have gathered a reputation as a choir that sings well.
 This only comes as a result of hard work in the rehearsal room and at home as any musician will appreciate.
 That is not to say that rehearsals and concerts are overly serious.
 Far from it, we have a great deal of fun together and enjoy supporting each other in developing our musical skills and bringing pleasure to others.
 The formula seems to be working as repeat bookings are the norm and with the calendar quickly filling up each year.

-Weighton Waytes has just celebrated its 17th Anniversary.
+Weighton Waytes was founded in 2002 and so is 20 years old this year.
 The Choir was founded by its current Musical Director, Carole Readman, following a request from the now Deputy Musical Director, John Bralant.

 There had been a singing group at All Saints Church, Market Weighton previously but which had been disbanded.
 Also, Carole had run a choir in Bubwith for some years before relocating.

 During the autumn of 2002, John had heard that Carole had moved to Market Weighton from Bubwith.
 After a Sunday morning service at All Saints Church, he approached Carole with a request that she lead a group of people with varying musical experience to sing at the church’s forthcoming Christmas Carol Service.
 About 15 people huddled in a cold vestry for few Wednesday evenings.
 Under Carole’s expert guidance voices were moulded into a choir.
 Fellowship and fun prevailed as initial diffidence was soon overtaken by increasing confidence.

 The group enthusiastically agreed to continue after Christmas 2002, now expanding as a community choir.
 Members of former choirs in Market Weighton, Bubwith and Holme upon Spalding Moor came along and were soon joined by others from several surrounding villages and numbers quickly grew.